Sportklub

 Mitropapokal was named the 1951 Zentropa Cup.
 Rapid reached the final against

-minute goal from Ernst Happel who would become a central figure of the side
+city neighbours Admira, going on to win 3-2 at Praterstadion, thanks to a last-minute goal from Ernst Happel, who would become a central figure of the side

 Dienst and Erich Probst hammered in the goals before the title was retained the

-following season.
-Former player Josef Uridil led the club to their nineteenth
+Former player Josef Uridil led the club to its nineteenth

 league title in 1953-54.
 Numbers twenty and twenty-one were added in 1955-56

-as beaten finalists in the ÖFB Cup as Wiener AC ran out 2-0 winners as Rudolf
+as beaten finalists in the ÖFB Cup, as Wiener AC ran out 2-0 winners, with Rudolf

 quarter finals to AC Milan.
-Robert Körner was appointed as coach, leading Rapid
+Robert Körner was appointed as trainer, leading Rapid

 The team was